billyano-hub/alx-pre_course/0x01-git/README.md

-i have a good study buddy'
+I have a good study buddy and her name is Tijani